 - direct communications to a defendant's social media account.

 The information available from social media providers can be staggering.
-When a telephone company responds to a subpoena or search warrant, they typically provide call or text message logs.
+When a telephone company responds to a subpoena or search warrant, it typically provides call or text message logs.

-For the government, obtaining such evidence is simple – they can easily obtain a search warrant compelling disclosure of the information from the third party social media companies.
-For a criminal defendant, however, the story is much different.
+For the government, obtaining such evidence is straightforward – they can easily obtain a search warrant compelling disclosure of the information from third-party social media companies.
+However, for a criminal defendant, the story is vastly different, filled with obstacles and complexities.

 Federal Stored Communications Act - 18 U.S.C. § 2701

-A criminal defendant seeking disclosure of information stored on the servers of social media sites faces an almost insurmountable barrier, the federal Stored Communications Act (18 U.S.C. § 2701), or SCA.
+A criminal defendant seeking disclosure of information stored on social media site servers faces an almost insurmountable barrier: the federal Stored Communications Act (18 U.S.C. § 2701), or SCA.

-The SCA establishes guidelines for companies like Facebook and Instagram which prohibit them from “divulging” their user's information to third parties, even in response to a subpoena by a criminal defense attorney.
+The SCA establishes guidelines for companies like Facebook and Instagram, prohibiting them from “divulging” their users' information to third parties, even in response to a subpoena by a criminal defense attorney.

-In fact, in the absence of the user's consent, the only mechanism for obtaining the information is a search warrant from a government entity; and defendants have no ability to compel the prosecution to seek a warrant if they do not wish to do so.
+In fact, in the absence of the user's consent, the only mechanism for obtaining the information is a search warrant from a government entity, and defendants cannot compel the prosecution to seek a warrant if they do not wish to do so.
+This significantly limits the defense's ability to gather potentially crucial evidence.

 Due Process and Confrontation Clause Challenge